 The first mention on the plant dates back, to the first century when Pliny the Elder in his writings spoke of a tree that had two distinct aromas – hot and spicy aroma and aroma that’s similar to a mix of cinnamon and pepper.

-Although it was widespread in Arab markets for centuries, in Europe, it became more popular in the sixteenth century, becoming one of the most sought after spices.
+Although it was widespread in Arab markets for centuries, it became more popular in the sixteenth century, becoming one of the most sought-after spices in Europe.

 In fact, so much so that it was the subject of bitter hostility among Western countries, which tried to win the trading monopoly.